-- 2) Parking brake must be locked in the PARK POSITION before exiting from the vehicle. - ♠ Parking brake must remain locked in the park position (2) except when an operator is in the normal operating position.
+- 2) Parking brake must be locked in the PARK POSITION before exiting from the vehicle. - ♠ Parking brake must remain locked in the park position(2) except when an operator is in the normal operating position.

-3) ANSI/ASME REGULATIONS
+3) ANSI/ASME REGULATIONS (TRUCK FOR EQUIPPED WITH A OPSS)

-▲ This forklift truck is equipped with an Operator Existence Sensing System per ANSI/ASME B56.1 ~ 7.21.10 and 7.21.11 (travel OPSS) or ISO 3961 (travel and mast OPSS).
+▲ This forklift truck is equipped with an Operator Existence Sensing System per ANSI/ASME/ISO.